Additional Opportunities Facilitated by Chevalier – Chevalier College

 Benefits from Involvement

-As a Cadet you’ll learn:
+As a Cadet you will learn:

 • Leadership, team building and survival skills that will set you up for life.

-• The ability to communicate clearly, to diverse audiences, through formal and informal presentations and in discussions and interviews
+• The ability to communicate clearly, to diverse audiences, through formal and informal presentations and in discussions and interviews.

 • The resilience to keep going, even when things go wrong.